killianobrien/mathematics-fundamentals/sequences-02.md

 This definition is saying that $\left \{ x_n \right \}$ converges to $L$ if for all small positive distances $\epsilon$, the sequence eventually (for all $n \geq N_\epsilon$ ) lies within a distance $\epsilon$ of the limit $L$.

-Evaluatethe  [Sage](http://www.sagemath.org) cell below and use the resulting interact to visualize the way the definition works.
+Evaluate the [Sage](http://www.sagemath.org) cell below and use the resulting interact to visualize the way the definition works.

 <div class="compute"><script type="text/x-sage">
 html("<h2>Investigating sequence convergence</h2>")